Vluuks/AndroidPractice/Week 3/Content.md

 Through the instance of `ArrayAdapter`, it calls the `createRow()` method which then creates the "layout" using the strings defined in the `enum`.
 The method then uses the index it received from the container class to get the right `Student` object out of the array.
 With this object, the correct data can be displayed in the row.
 This string representing the row is returned to the instance of `ListContainer` that called it, which then prints the result to the terminal.

 What is essential is that there is some kind of information on what the layout should look like (what kind of border to use), and there is a list (the student objects).
-This information is then combined by the adapter, which iterates over the list and generates the appropriate layout  for every item.
-In essence, this is all very similar to what the actual adapter class does in Android Studio.
+To determine how many elements are shown, there is also a container.
+This information is then combined, having the container determine what index should be rendered, which is then passed on to the adapter, which generates the appropriate layout for every item.

+This is all very similar to what the actual adapter class does in Android Studio.
 But more on that later!

 <a name="practice"></a>